 Kilmacow Community / Parish Hall is located just off the Upper Village and occupies the old Girls Convent School which was built in 1912 by the Presentation Nuns.
-It has been in use as a Parish Hall from 1972, after the new Girl's School was opened and so has a long-established relationship with the local community of Kilmacow.
+It has been in use as a Parish Hall from 1972, after the new Girl's School was opened.